Minor Vibrio and Vibrio-like species associated with human disease

 Vibrios are ubiquitous environmental Gram-negative rods, with well over 100 species currently recognized.
 Among these species, 10 have been isolated from humans.
 The species responsible for the most serious diseases are Vibrio cholerae (V. cholerae O1/O139 strains causing the disease cholera and other V. cholerae strains linked with diarrhea, wound infections, and septicemia), Vibrio parahaemolyticus, and Vibrio vulnificus.

 Four additional species (Vibrio mimicus, Vibrio fluvialis, Vibrio furnissii, Vibrio alginolyticus) clearly have pathogenic potential for humans but cause illness that generally is less severe.
-Two closely related species that were originally classified in the genus Vibrio but have undergone a change in name on the basis of recent taxonomic studies, Grimontia hollisae (formerly Vibrio hollisae) , and Photobacterium damsela (formerly Vibrio damsela) , are also established human pathogens.
+Two closely related species that were originally classified in the genus Vibrio but have undergone a change in name on the basis of recent taxonomic studies, Grimontia hollisae (formerly Vibrio hollisae) , and Photobacterium damselae subspecies damselae (formerly Vibrio damselae) , are also established human pathogens.
 Three species (Vibrio metschnikovii, Vibrio cincinnatiensis, and Vibrio carchariae [3-7]) have primarily been the subject of case reports, and their significance as human pathogens remains to be determined.
 A new species, Vibrio metoecus, within the V. cholerae-V. mimicus clade, has been identified in stool and blood samples from patients; its role as a human pathogen is uncertain .

 This topic discusses the microbiology, epidemiology, clinical manifestations, diagnosis and treatment of the six minor Vibrio and Vibrio-like species that have been associated with human disease.
 Infections due to the major Vibrio species are discussed elsewhere.
 (See "Overview of cholera" and "Infections due to non-O1/O139 Vibrio cholerae" and "Vibrio parahaemolyticus infections" and "Vibrio vulnificus infections".)